Thinking of the first Earth Day, 49 years later

 How could that have happened?

 Kind of like that tiny pine tree sapling.
-By the way, according to the Google street view shot of my old house, at 49 years old, it finally grew up past the roof line.
+By the way, according to the Google street view shot of my old house, the tree, at 49 years old, finally grew up past the roof line.

 Post a comment as

-Note: Editor’s Note: Earth Day was celebrated on ^pApril 22.^p